frankyonnetti/valet-dashboard/README_dev.md

 `yarn watch`

-To watch SCSS changes without hot-reload:
+To compile SCSS changes without hot-reload:

-`yarn watch:css`
+`yarn styles`

-To watch Javascript changes without hot-reload:
+To uglify Javascript changes without hot-reload:

-`yarn watch:js`
+`yarn scripts`

 ## Linting 🧼

 We'll also be linting our SCSS and Javascript in order to produce well written and consistent code.

-**Install node modules in the same directory as this readme file.**
+1. **Install node modules in the same directory as this readme file.**

 `yarn add standard stylelint stylelint-config-sass-guidelines stylelint-config-standard --dev`

-Required lint files (should be added during initial theme setup):
+Required lint files (should be added during initial setup):

 - .eslintrc.json
 - .stylelint.json
 - .stylelintignore

-To do a global lint on the SCSS files run: `npx stylelint "scss/**/*.scss"`.
+To do a global lint on the SCSS files run: `npx stylelint "assets/scss/**/*.scss"`.
 To fix found errors add the `--fix` flag.

 **Sublime:** install the following packages using package control: